Program Details

 If you do not meet the GPA requirement for this program you will be required to submit an additional essay.
 It will be added to your checklist after you start your application, and you will be notified when it has been added.

-If you are interested in participating in an internship, contact Maria Schrupp before submitting your Low GPA materials.
+If you are interested in participating in an internship for Summer 2025, contact Maria Schrupp before submitting your low GPA materials.
+Internships will not be offered in Fall 2025 and will be offered again Spring 2026.

-If you are participating in the Internship, you must also submit the following items through CEA CAPA's online application:
+If you are participating in the internship, you must also submit the following items through our partner's online application:

 - Statement of Interest